NeoZ666/Rust-Trading-Bot/README.md

 ## Future Work

-1. Integrating with Paper Trading Platforms using AzureDevops Pipeline for automated trading.
+1. Integrating with Paper Trading Platforms using AzureDevops Pipeline for automated Trading.
-2. Futures and Options Trading
+2. Futures and Options Trading.
 3. Learn more Rust.

 ## Feedback and Issues